Bolesław III Wrymouth: Excommunication

-It's possible that Bolesław decided to do this to rebuild his weakened authority and gain the favor of Zbigniew's supporters.
+It is possible that Bolesław decided to do this to rebuild his weakened authority and gain the favor of Zbigniew's supporters.
 Blinding his half-brother might have been perceived by Polish society as a breach of the principle of solidarity among the members of the ruling dynasty, a key foundation of public order.

 According to Gallus, Bolesław also sought and received forgiveness from his half-brother.
-In the next part of his penance, the prince made a pilgrimage to Hungary to the Abbeys of Saint Giles in Somogyvár and Saint Stephen I in Székesfehérvár.
+In the next part of his penance, the duke made a pilgrimage to Hungary to the Abbeys of Saint Giles in Somogyvár and Saint Stephen I in Székesfehérvár.
 The pilgrimage to the Abbey of Saint Giles also had a political goal; Bolesław strengthened his ties of friendship and alliance with the Arpad dynasty.
-Following his return to Poland, Bolesław even traveled to Gniezno to pay further penance at the tomb of Saint Adalbert of Prague, where poor people and clergy received numerous costly gifts from the prince.
+Following his return to Poland, Bolesław even traveled to Gniezno to pay further penance at the tomb of Saint Adalbert of Prague, where poor people and clergy received numerous costly gifts from the duke.
 Only after this was the excommunication finally lifted.
-Following his repentance the Polish prince made a vague commitment to the Church.
+Following his repentance the Polish duke made a vague commitment to the Church.

 No information survives about Zbigniew's death.
 In the obituary of the Benedictine monastery in Lubiń dated 8 July 1113 was reported the death of a monk in Tyniec called brother Zbigniew.
 Historians believed that he could be Bolesław's half-brother.
 The information marked that his burial place was in the Benedictine monastery of Tyniec.

 Conquest and conversion of Pomerania

-The loss of Pomerania during the reign of Casimir I the Restorer weakened the Polish state, and, during the second half of the 11th century, subsequent rulers weren't able to recover all the lands that once belonged to Mieszko I and Bolesław I the Brave.
+The loss of Pomerania during the reign of Casimir I the Restorer weakened the Polish state, and, during the second half of the 11th century, subsequent rulers were not able to recover all the lands that once belonged to Mieszko I and Bolesław I the Brave.
 Only after defeating Zbigniew and successfully opposing Bohemian claims against Silesia in 1109 was Bolesław III able to expand to the West.